byuccl/fpga-programmer/README.md

 The goal of this project is to support FPGA programming without requiring installation of the commercial FPGA tools.
-It uses *openocd* to program both hardware (FPGA bitstream) and software (ARM FSBL + ELF).
+It is a lightweight wrapper around *openocd* to program both hardware (FPGA bitstream) and software (ARM FSBL + ELF).

 ### Prerequisites